MicrosoftDocs/visualstudio-docs/docs/devinit/tool-require-npm.md

 ### Input

-The `input` property is used to specify the NPM version.
+The `input` property is used to specify the npm version.

 ### Additional options